Symatem/Documentation/Processing/Concurrency.md

 otherwise you would experience a lot of undefined behavior and it is completely unusable.

 ### Level 1: Pessimistic Locking / Strict Consistency
-When a unit is about to enter a potential race condition, it halts all other units and informs them of this.
+When a unit is about to enter a potential race condition, it halts all other units and informs them.
-Then all other units have to wait if they wanted to participate in that race condition, which prevents the actual race condition from happening and therefore enforces consistency (strictly).
+Then all other units have to wait if they wanted to participate, which prevents the actual race condition from happening and therefore enforces consistency (strictly).
-When the unit is finished with its tasks it halts all other units again to inform them.
+When the unit is done with its tasks it halts all other units again to inform them.

 This model scales a little until it hits a certain constant limit.
 From there on the time spent on managing the locks and exchanging information about the status of resources is far longer than performing the actual task.